Synthetic Cognition

 • evolve without breaking

-• provide stable reasoning
+• Provide stable reasoning

+Prompts can influence behavior, but they cannot sustain it.
 We eventually recognized that prompts were scaffolding, not structure.

 Assumption 4: Memory Was Optional

 We believed personas could function without real memory.
+Short sessions.
+Ephemeral context.No continuity.
+This was the most damaging assumption of all.
+Without memory:

 • nothing compounds